introidx/Tic-Tac-Toe-React/README.md

-## Legendery Tic Tak Toe Game..Which you can play in Lockdown To pass your time..
+## Legendary Tic Tak Toe Game..Which you can play in Lockdown To pass your time..

 ## Screenshots
 <br>